Skip to main content

 We will continue to conduct surveys, and as soon as there is a change in the planned transition status, we will ask each organization to submit a survey sheet, and if necessary, we will hold hearings in Digital Agency and Ministry of Internal Affairs and Communications.

-In addition, as a follow-up to local governments that have systems that are difficult to transfer but have not yet selected the next operator due to the withdrawal of the current system provider, we will provide information on the operator so that it can be used as a reference when local governments select the next operator.
+In addition, as a follow-up to local governments that have a designated transition support system but have not yet selected the next operator due to the withdrawal of the current system provider, information on the operator will be provided for local governments to use as a reference when selecting the next operator.

-• In Digital Agency, through the Operator Council, confirm whether or not the operator can deal with local governments that have systems that are difficult to transfer, and if it is possible, collect information on the conditions for consideration of acceptance through a questionnaire survey.
+• In Digital Agency, through the Operator Council, confirm whether or not the operator can respond to local governments that have a specified transition support system, and if it is possible, collect information on the conditions for considering acceptance through a questionnaire survey.

 • Provision of collected information to local governments as reference information when selecting the next business operator